yourjelly/odoo/addons/wowl/doc/dropdown_component.md

 A `<Dropdown/>` component is simply a `<div class="o_dropdown"/>` having a `<button/>` next to an unordered list (`<ul/>`).
 The button is responsible for the list being present in the DOM or not.

-A `<DropdownItem/>` is simply a list item (`<li/>`).
+A `<DropdownItem/>` is simply a list item (`<li class="o_dropdown_item"/>`).
 On click, you can ask this item to return you a payload (which you'll receive back in a custom `dropdown-item-selected` event).
 This payload is an object, so feel free to put anything you want in it.
 Most likely, you will use ids as payloads to know which item was clicked.

 Illustration of what the final DOM could look like: